 Price: $$$

-Two more things: The most thoughtful thing about Out Of Stock’s website is its “Ready-To-Go” catalog.
-It showcases all the furniture that they have in stock.
+Two more things: The most thoughtful thing about Out Of Stock’s website is its “Ready-To-Go” catalogue.
+It showcases all the furniture Hong Kong that they have in stock.
 It’s especially useful for those who can’t wait four months for their furniture to be made and shipped.

 Address: G/F and 2/F, Fo Tan Industrial Building, 26-28 Au Pui Wan Street, Shatin